ibnuda/fpmortals/manuscript/complete.md

   ): F[Int] = ...
 ~~~~~~~~

-and require only `Monad` to be passed implicitly via context bounds.
-However,
-this means that we must manually wire up the `MonadError` and `MonadState` when
-calling `foo1` and when calling out to another method that requires an
-`implicit`.

 dan mengharuskan hanya `Monad` yang bisa dilewatkan secara implisit melalui
 batasan konteks.
 Namun, hal ini berarti kita harus menyambungkan `MonadError`
 dan `MonadState` secara manual ketika memanggil `foo1` dan saat memanggil metoda
 lain yang meminta sebuah `implicit`

-A second solution is to leave the parameters `implicit` and use name shadowing
-to make all but one of the parameters explicit.
-This allows upstream to use
-implicit resolution when calling us but we still need to pass parameters
-explicitly if we call out.

 Solusi kedua adalah menghilangkan parameter `implicit` dan menggunakan pembayangan
 nama agar semua parameter menjadi eksplisit dengan satu pengecualian.
 Hal ini